Crooked, Messy, & A Little Dangerous

 The answer is the creek to your right.
 The sun that peaks through the tree.
 The direction the water runs.
 A knowledge of how to read the land and where it is you’re trying to end up.

-You follow what you know in order to unlock what you do not.
 You move among what the brambles give you because you know, deep down, the way they grow is in search of light.
 And where there is light, there is life.

-The day ended with the kids losing themselves in laughter as they lept from the banks into Red Creek as we adults sat around the fire sharing stories and dreaming of the future.
+The day ended with the kids losing themselves in laughter as they lept from the banks into Red Creek as we adults sat around the fire sharing stories and dreaming of the their future.

 And that was enough.

-Because they know where it is now.
+Because they know where this place was now.

 And how to find it again if they ever lose their way.